-Using Older Emulated Drives With SunPCi 1.2.1
+Using Older Emulated Drives With SunPCi 1.2.2

-You may use emulated drives that you created with earlier versions of SunPCi with SunPCi 1.2.1, but these drives have certain limitations.
+You may use emulated drives that you created with SunPCi versions earlier than 1.2.1, but these drives have certain limitations.

-Caution - Do not resize or partition an older drive file or try to resize a partition, or SunPCi 1.2.1 will return a Cannot attach drive error message and you will not be able to use the emulated disk.
+Caution - If you created a drive with a version of SunPci earlier than 1.2.1, do not resize or partition the drive file or try to resize a partition, or SunPCi 1.2.2 will return a Cannot attach drive error message and you will not be able to use the emulated disk.

-To determine whether you can use an emulated drive file with SunPCi 1.2.1, perform the following steps.
+To determine whether you can use an emulated drive file with SunPCi 1.2.2, perform the following steps.
 For example, assume you have two emulated drive files in your home filesystem.
-C.old was created with an earlier version of SunPCi, and C.new was created with SunPCi 1.2.1.
+C.old was created with an earlier version of SunPCi, and C.new was created with SunPCi 1.2.1 or later.